openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 The KDE Applications 4.6 release introduces improvements like a new faceted search as well as non-indexed files search and support for git repositories in Dolphin, the file manager; social sharing of photos to sites like Flickr, Facebook and Picasaweb are now easy to reach from Gwenview, Digikam and KSnapshot.
 Developers will appreciate
-Kateâ€™s new plugins for working with SQL and with GDB.
+Kate’s new plugins for working with SQL and with GDB.

 KDE Games 4.6 marks the return of Klickety, also replacing KSame.
 Thanks to the KGameRenderer framework, KDE games take on a more consistent look and feel and perform better.
 Palapeli makes creating jigsaw puzzles out of your own images easier and Kajongg became easier and smarter.